Introduction

 - Both inlets and outlets are designed to be able to use connectors (1/4’’ – 28).

-To work with cells, the assembly of the circuit must be carried out under sterile conditions within a laminar flow biosafety cabinet.
-For this, it is advisable to autoclave the CAPs, pneumatic tubes, threaded connections, and ferrules to be used.
+To ensure sterile conditions while working with cells, begin by assembling the circuit under a laminar flow biosafety cabinet.
+First, autoclave the CAPs, pneumatic tubes, threaded connections, and ferrules you plan to use.

 - Connect all circuit components except the microfluidic device.